ionathomas/mental-health-care-platform/README.md

 A web-based medical system designed to support patients who may be experiencing depression.
 The platform enables patients, counselors, doctors, and managers to interact through a secure and user-friendly system.
+This project was originally developed in 2023 using HTML, PHP, CSS, JavaScript, and MySQL and later uploaded to GitHub in 2025 for portfolio purposes.

 ---